oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 test_features = scaler.transform(test_features)
 ```

-After scaling the data we can fit our model.
+After scaling the data, we can fit our model.
 We choose a Logistic Regression model as an example:

 ```python
 from sklearn.linear_model import LogisticRegression